otahakahraman/42/ft_push_swap/README.md

 # push_swap

-*This project has been created as part of the 42 curriculum by okahrama and okahrama.*
+*This project has been created as part of the 42 curriculum by iakovaliand okahrama.*

 ---